 Below you will see the delta loop attached to garden fence posts, this keeps most of the antenna hidden from neighbors.
 Mount higher if possible.
 This is relatively easy and quick to set up.

 The design can be modified to suit other frequencies.
-Simply enter your target frequency in the Inputs box below, the ideal dimensions will appear in the Output box on the right.
+Enter your target frequency in the Inputs box below, the ideal dimensions will appear in the Output box on the right.
 The calculator will also offer a 1/4 wave feed point offset option should you want to do this:

-The above design was found to work well on both 20 metres and could be tuned using an antenna matching unit to also presented a low SWR on 40 metres.
+The above delta loop design worked well on 20 metres and presented a low SWR when tuned.

 Minor adjustments to the feed point position and the length helped optimize performance, raising the overall height may further enhance antenna efficiency.